decorator-factory/typing-tips/docs/tutorial/0-start-here/index.md

 So in this tutorial, "type" always means something you can stick in an annotation, and "class" always means "class", the result of calling `type()` on something at runtime.

+Let's discuss the most common types you'll use in type hints.

 ### Classes

 A class is the simplest type hint you can have.
 You've already seen it in action in this tutorial.